cjstehno/gradle-webpreview-plugin/README.md

 The `port` property is the web server port where content is to be served.
 The default is `0`, which will choose a random available port.
 This port will be displayed in the output logs on startup.

-The `monitorPort` property is the port used by the background monitor.
-Defaults to `10101`.

-The 'runInBackground' property specifies whether or not the server should be run in the background or foreground.
-Defaults to `true`.

 The `resourceUrl` property is used to specify the directory where the web resources are to be served from.
 This property is required and the server will fail to start without it.

 The `copyUrl` property determines whether or not the server URL is copied to the local clipboard on startup.
 This is handy when running locally with the random port setting.

-### `startPreview`
+### Tasks

-The `startPreview` task is used to start the preview server with the configuration provided in the `webPreview` extension.
-If the server is started in background mode, the `stopPreview` task will need to be executed in order to stop the server, otherwise, the build will run until `CTRL+C` is executed.
+* `startPreview` - used to start the preview server with the configuration provided in the `webPreview` extension.

-### `stopPreview`
+* 'previewStatus' - used to display the status of the preview server.

-The `stopPreview` task is used to stop the preview server when it is running in background mode.
+* `stopPreview` - used to stop the preview server when it is running in background mode.

 ## Building